 - 1 teaspoon ground cinnamon

-- In a large bowl, cream the softened vegan butter and the sugar together until fluffy.
-Add the egg replacer "eggs," softened cream cheese, and the vanilla to the same bowl.
-Mix until combined.
+- In a large bowl, use a hand mixer to cream the softened vegan butter and the granulated sugar together until fluffy.

 - In a separate bowl, add the flour, baking powder, and cinnamon.
 Stir together.

-- Using a spatula, gradually stir in the dry ingredients into the wet mixture until the dough is formed.
+- Use a rubber spatula to gently stir the dry ingredients into the wet ones until a soft dough is formed.

-- Wrap the dough in plastic wrap and set it on a plate in the fridge to chill for several hours or overnight.
+- Wrap the dough in plastic wrap and set it on a plate in a refrigerator to chill for several hours or overnight.

-- Sprinkle work surface with a little flour and place some of the dough in middle to be rolled out.
-Dust the top with a little flour and roll the dough out to about 1/8″ thick – the thicker the cookie, the longer the bake time and conversely, the thinner the cookie, the shorter the bake time – or a thickness you prefer.
-Use your favorite cookie cutters to cut out cute shapes.
+- Prepare your work surface by sprinkling it with a little bit of flour.
+Place some of the dough in the middle.
+Dust the top with a little bit of flour and roll to 1/8 inches thick.
+Use your favorite cookie cutters to create cut-out shapes.
+NOTE: The thicker the cookie, the longer the bake time, and conversely, the thinner the cookie, the shorter the bake time.

 How to Make Vegan Royal Icing

-This icing is a perfect base for other flavors of icings, experiment with lemon, orange, or cinnamon flavors.
-It’s off-white in color, but you can add color to it if you like.
-Experiment, have fun!
+This icing is a perfect base for other flavors of icings.
+Try lemon, orange, or cinnamon flavors.
+It’s an off-white icing, but you can add color to it if you like.